-The program is administered by Roads and Maritime Services regional road safety staff that assist road safety officers and local stakeholders to work together, to implement local road safety projects.
+The program is administered by Transport for NSW regional road safety staff that assist road safety officers and local stakeholders to work together, to implement local road safety projects.

 Projects funded under the program provide information and assistance on safe road use to all road users with road safety issues such as drink driving/riding, fatigue, inappropriate speeds and pedestrian safety being addressed.

-For further information on the program, please contact your Roads and Maritime Services regional office.
+For further information on the program, please contact your Transport for NSW regional office.